≡ Menu

 4. The formed woven protein is then cut into pieces to expedite the freezing process and assist in the final manufacturing process.

-5. The final products here are frozen woven protein which will be used as the basis of all Beyond Meat’s products.
+5. The final products are frozen woven protein, which will be used as the basis of all Beyond Meat’s products.

 6. The frozen pieces of woven protein are then passed to Beyond Meat’s co-manufacturers for further processing.
 During this step, flavors and other ingredients are added and combined.

-7. The final step in the co-manufacturers’ facilities is to package the product and prepare them to be shipped out to distributors and customers.
+7. The final step in the co-manufacturers facilities is to package the products and prepare them to be shipped to distributors and customers.

-Moreover, Beyond Meat also has registered a new subsidiary named Beyond Meat (Jiaxing) Food Co., Ltd., in the Zhejiang Province in China in 2Q 2020.
+In addition to its production facilities, Beyond Meat uses co-manufacturers in various locations in the United States, Canada, the Netherlands, and China.
+Beyond Meat registered a new subsidiary, Beyond Meat (Jiaxing) Food Co., Ltd., in the Zhejiang Province in China in 2Q 2020.

-As such, the company’s final products are usually shipped out from these co-manufacturers’ facilities by 3rd-party logistic providers.
+Beyond Meat relies partially on its co-manufacturers to manufacture some plant-based meat products.
+As such, the company’s final products are usually shipped out from these co-manufacturers facilities by 3rd-party logistic providers.

-During the distribution step, Beyond Meat’s products are transferred and stored in cold-storage facilities.
+Beyond Meat’s products are transferred and stored in cold-storage facilities during the distribution step.
 Some of the products are also shipped directly to the customers.

-The final topic in the discussion of Beyond Meat’s business model is about how the company markets its products and builds its brand so that more people are aware of Beyond Meat’s unique approach in producing its flagship plant-based meat products.
+The final topic in the discussion of Beyond Meat’s business model is how the company markets its products and builds its brand so that more people know Beyond Meat’s unique approach to producing its flagship plant-based meat products.

 Sales

-These experienced sales personnel work in close collaboration with a network of brokers and distributors who have access to accounts across the U.S., Canada and globally to support and drive sales for the company.
+These experienced sales personnel collaborate closely with a network of brokers and distributors with access to accounts across the U.S., Canada, and globally to support and drive sales for the company.

 Field Marketing Representatives

-Other than working at stores and events, Beyond Meat’s field marketing representatives also work together with food trucks to support consumer sampling, content creation as well as media, influencer and customer activation
+Other than working at stores and events, Beyond Meat’s field marketing representatives also work together with food trucks to support consumer sampling and content creation as well as media, influencers, and activists.

 Digital Marketing and Social Media